didwhat/blackcoin.org_sveltekit/README.md

 	},
 ```

-You can see from the data pattern what info required.
-You can easily find that info at the exchange website, for example.
+You can see from the data pattern what info is required.
+You can easily find that info at the exchange website.

+For example:
 ![Add Exchange Img](https://github.com/danielclough/blackcoin.org_sveltekit/raw/main/static/images/README/add-exchange.png)

-Most likely you will download a **png logo**.
-You will need to put it in [/static/images/exchanges](https://github.com/danielclough/blackcoin.org_sveltekit/tree/main/static/images/exchanges). png logos are standard because they offer transparency and are supported in all browsers.
+Most likely you will download a **.png logo**.
+You will need to put it in [/static/images/exchanges](https://github.com/danielclough/blackcoin.org_sveltekit/tree/main/static/images/exchanges). .png logos are standard because they offer transparency and are supported in all browsers.

 ---